1935 Chester Racer Flying Model Plans

 early days of pylon air races with other memorable craft such as the

-Texaco Racer (the Northrop Gamma), The Caudron-Renault, and the Mew
+Texaco Racer (the Northrop Gamma) and the Mew

 Gull.
-All of which I also have plans available for.
+Both of which I also have plans available for.

 These